Environmental Compliance & Hazardous Materials

 The real project impact

 Protected trees on hillside and canyon properties throughout the greater Los Angeles area - Pacific Palisades, the Hollywood Hills, Bel Air, and similar neighborhoods - can fundamentally alter what is buildable on a property.
-A mature California Live Oak can have a canopy spread of 50-70 feet, and the Tree Protection Zone (TPZ) typically extends 15 feet beyond the drip line.
+A mature California Live Oak can have a canopy spread of 50 to 70 feet, and the Tree Protection Zone (TPZ) typically extends 15 feet beyond the drip line.
 When that tree sits in the area of a proposed foundation, the design may need to be reconfigured around the tree, or the owner must go through a permit process that may take months and may ultimately be denied.

 On properties that require grading - particularly the removal and re-compaction of artificial fill, which is common on hillside lots subject to grading regulations - protected trees within or adjacent to the grading zone add another layer of complexity.
 Heavy equipment operation within the TPZ, changes in grade around the root system, and soil compaction can all constitute "removal" under the ordinance.
 Coordinating grading operations around protected trees while maintaining the structural integrity of the site work requires careful planning between the geotechnical engineer, civil engineer, and arborist.